aroemers/gluer/README.md

 }
 ```

 The class `Archiver` is a good candidate for being used as a service.
-So, if want to use an `Archiver` object in a `Client` object, i.e. inject the `Archiver` in its `service` field, we can specify this in file, for instance in `example.gluer`.
+So, if want to use an `Archiver` object in a `Client` object, i.e. inject the `Archiver` in its `service` field, we can specify this in a file, for instance in `example.gluer`, having the following line:

 ```
 associate field Client.service with new Archiver